Weighing scale: Hydraulic or pneumatic scale

-Domestic Weighing Scale
+Domestic weighing scales

 Electronic digital scales display weight as a number, usually on a liquid crystal display (LCD).
 They are versatile because they may perform calculations on the measurement and transmit it to other digital devices.
 On a digital scale, the force of the weight causes a spring to deform, and the amount of deformation is measured by one or more transducers called strain gauges.
 A strain gauge is a conductor whose electrical resistance changes when its length changes.
 Strain gauges have limited capacity and larger digital scales may use a hydraulic transducer called a load cell instead.
 A voltage is applied to the device, and the weight causes the current through it to change.
 The current is converted to a digital number by an analog-to-digital converter, translated by digital logic to the correct units, and displayed on the display.
 Usually, the device is run by a microprocessor chip.